-Armed with a journalism degree and boundless enthusiasm, I launched my career interning at Marie Claire and FHM in New York—honing my skills in fashion-cupboard diplomacy and the precise art of ordering mocha-choca-what-a lattes without breaking a sweat.
+Armed with a journalism degree and a frankly unreasonable amount of enthusiasm, I launched my career interning at Marie Claire and FHM in New York, mastering fashion-cupboard diplomacy and the delicate art of ordering mocha-choca-what-a lattes without breaking a sweat.

-Back in Blighty, I finally began living my dream of Sarah Jessica Parker-ing for a living.
-And just like that, I joined the junior fashion desk at The Saturday Times, wriggled my way into Esquire, and helped launch Recognise—an eco-luxe start-up magazine that, for a moment, made it to the shelves of reputable magazine retailer WHSmith.
+Back in Blighty, I lived out my Sarah Jessica Parker fantasy (minus the pink tutu) on the junior fashion desk at The Saturday Times, wriggled my way into Esquire, and helped launch Recognise–an eco-luxe start-up mag that, for a brief and beautiful moment, made it to the shelves of WHSmith.

 *me in Burberry’s The Giant, which I named on one condition: I had to fit in it.